jessiepelosi/GOGetter/README.md

 python merge_and_giz.py [-m {both,merge}] [-g {all,bar,heatmap,bubble,pie,none}] [-o OUT] [file [file ...]]

 -m, --mode    : runmode, choices are both or merge
--g, --graph   : type of visualization, choices are all,bar,heatmap,bubble,pie,none -o, --out     : prefix for output files
+-g, --graph   : type of visualization, choices are all, bar, heatmap, bubble, pie, none -o, --out     : prefix for output files
 ```
 The list of input files is a positional argument that should follow the last of the keyword (flag) arguments